The Best Nail Polish Color For Each Skin Tone

-You can find this without trying tons of different topcoats by looking at the veins on the inside of your forearm.
-If they are blueish, you have a cooler undertone, and if they are greenish, you can go for a warmer color.
+You can find out your undertone by looking at the veins on the inside of your forearm.
+If they're blueish, you have a cooler undertone, and if they're greenish, you can go for a warmer color.
 Or, if silver jewelry looks better on you, you’re more suited to cooler tones, but if gold is better, you have a warm undertone!
 There’s also the possibility that you’re neutral (if both look good on you), which means you probably can go with a clear top coat!

 If you have fair skin, pastels are a great choice, unless you’re going for the Goth/Vampy look!
-If you’ve read my previous article on royal favorites, it should come as no surprise that a royal family favorite is perfect for pale skin: Ballet Slippers, made by Essie!
+If you’ve read my previous article on royal favorites, it should come as no surprise that a royal family favorite is perfect for pale skin: "Ballet Slippers," made by Essie!
 Other great colors for fair skin beyond pastels are gray, chrome, or a bright red for a femme fatale look!

 If you have olive skin tones, usually it’s best to avoid yellows and army greens, but almost every other color looks great!
-I think Pepper by Zoya is a great choice - it’s bold, but has a wine-toned tint to it, and brings out the depth of olive tones.
+I think "Pepper" by Zoya is a great choice - it’s bold, but has a wine-toned tint to it, and brings out the depth of olive tones.
 Metallic gold is another fun option!

 Bronzed babes have it all!
-Tanned/medium skin has a benefit of being able to flaunt just about any color under the sun.
+Tanned/medium skin has the benefit of being able to flaunt just about any color under the sun.
 I absolutely love a great flash of bright to enhance contrast.
 One of my favorites is the bright pink “24/7” made by Sinful Colors, but a bright yellow, flashy metallic silver, or a beautiful lavender are all great choices!

-If you’re up for a high contrast, I love a bright yellow against dark skin, like the Sally Hansen Xtreme Wear nail polish in Mellow yellow, but if you’d like a less “in your face” option, a pearlescent purple (or burgundy) looks gorgeous as well!
+If you’re up for a high contrast, I love a bright yellow against dark skin, like the Sally Hansen Xtreme Wear nail polish in "Mellow Yellow," but if you’d like a less “in your face” option, a pearlescent purple or burgundy looks gorgeous as well!